Book: Fiction

-Many of the books published today are "fiction", meaning that they contain invented material, and are creative literature.
+Fiction books are invented material, typically narratives.
 Other literary forms such as poetry are included in the broad category.
 Most fiction is additionally categorized by literary form and genre.

 The novel is the most common form of fiction book.
-Novels are stories that typically feature a plot, setting, themes and characters.
-Stories and narrative are not restricted to any topic; a novel can be whimsical, serious or controversial.
+Novels are extended works of narrative fiction, typically featuring a plot, setting, themes and characters.
 The novel has had a tremendous impact on entertainment and publishing markets.
 A novella is a term sometimes used for fiction prose typically between 17,500 and 40,000 words, and a novelette between 7,500 and 17,500.
 A short story may be any length up to 10,000 words, but these word lengths vary.

 Comic books or graphic novels are books in which the story is illustrated.
 The characters and narrators use speech or thought bubbles to express verbal language.

 Non-fiction

-Non-fiction books are in principle based on fact, on subjects such as history, politics, social and cultural issues, as well as autobiographies and memoirs.
+Non-fiction books are in principle based on fact, encompassing subjects such as history, politics, social and cultural issues, as well as autobiographies and memoirs.
 Nearly all academic literature is non-fiction.
-A reference book is a general type of non-fiction book which provides information as opposed to telling a story, essay, commentary, or otherwise supporting a point of view.